I also have a 40 minute streaming video on lamination techniques

 If one sheet is much dryer or wetter then wait until they are both the same.
 They do not have to be the same thickness, but wait until they match in humidity.

-When you think they are ready, gently place one piece on the other without stretching either piece … you might need a very light spritz of water but not too much.
-Gently roll over the piece to make sure you don’t have any air bubbles.
+When you are ready, give the solid sheet a very light spritz of water and gently run your hand over the surface to raise a bit of slip.
+Gently place one sheet on the over making sure you don’t trap any air bubbles.
 Use a sharp point to burst any bubbles that might occur.

 After this I generally set the joined pieces aside for a few minutes … once again under plastic on a damp towel.

 You might think this is 'over kill' on the babying and waiting, but it is not.
-You have put in so much work on this piece to get it to this point that waiting a bit for the clay to rest and equalize is going to prevent cracking.
+You have put in so much work on this piece to get it to this point that waiting a bit for the clay to rest and equalize is totally worth it

 In this image you can see a thin sheet of color on a thicker sheet of white on the left.

-On the right you see a strip of clay where I have rolled on the color and right beside it a matching sheet of color to be rolled on to the opposite side
+On the far right you see a strip of clay where I have rolled on the color and right beside it a matching sheet of color waiting to be rolled on to the opposite side of it.

-In the middle are the sprigs of clay used to create the circle above them.
+In the middle are the sprigs of patterned clay.

 This image shows the moment before I start to gently roll the colored strip on to the white side of the clay strip.